HomeBlogs

 Types of Skills Inventory Templates

 • AI-Powered Digital Inventory: These use AI that assesses, auto-tags, and predicts future skills.
-These can be integrated well with HRMS, ATS, and LMS platforms.
+These can be integrated well with HRMS, ATS, and LMS platform.

 • Basic Spreadsheet Template: Best for smaller teams, these come with basic tables with employee details, such as their names and skill levels.